Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Silence

-Despite being a popular song, fado should be listened to in silence.
-It is not music to make ambiance or to cheer up a meeting among friends.
+Fado, despite being a popular song, should be listened to in silence.
+It is not a music to make ambience or to cheer up a meeting among friends.

 Cell phone use

-To have silence, it is necessary to turn off the cell phone or remove its sound and vibration.
-Using your mobile phone for taking photographs or filming is generally well accepted, as long as the lights and flash are inactive.
+In order to have silence, it is necessary to turn off the cell phone or remove the sound and vibration from it.
+Using your mobile phone for taking photographs or for filming is generally well accepted, as long as the lights and flash are inactive.
 But be careful not to disturb the people behind you with your mobile phone screen.

 Clapping hands

 Clapping after each song is allowed and appreciated by the performers.
-It’s one of the best ways to show that you’re enjoying the music; giving that feedback is essential for artists.
+It’s one of the best ways to show that you’re enjoying the music and giving that feedback is important for artists.

 However, it is not recommended to clap your hands to accompany the fados because clapping gets in the way of the person doing the rhythm and makes it difficult for the musicians to hear each other.
 This applies to fado, but in marchas or folklore it is normal that they ask for your collaboration.